Words By Brad Walker – ADFX Art Director

 Developing a creative universe isn’t reserved just for big brands, but it helps to treat your business and brand like one.
 Focus on building your brand up from the smallest of elements through to the largest, then ensure all the dots connect in-between.

-As an award winning brand specialist, Brad has been shaping the creative universe of brands for almost 15 years.
+Brad has been shaping the creative universe of brands for almost 15 years.
 For a quick chat about your next campaign, or a more in-depth convo about your business, hit up Brad and the ADFX team.